Rob Latham has won eight jury trial acquittals for his clients (five of all charges, three of at least one or more

 Several of Mr. Latham’s clients have had their cases dismissed after he challenged in court the manner in which law enforcement officers acquired their evidence.
 Mr. Latham has successfully challenged searches based on canine sniffs, and seizures yielding felony amounts of controlled substances.

-Mr. Latham successfully appealed a termination of parental rights for a parent before the Utah Court of Appeals in In re B.T.B., 2018 UT App 157, and successfully defended the Utah Court of Appeals’ landmark decision on appeal to the Utah Supreme Court, 2020 UT 60 (audio of oral argument before the Utah Court of Appeals – April 2018 and audio of oral argument before the Utah Supreme Court – January 2020) and successfully defended against an appeal for a municipal client before the Utah Court of Appeals in Specht v.
+Mr. Latham successfully appealed a termination of parental rights for a parent before the Utah Court of Appeals in In re B.T.B., 2018 UT App 157, and successfully defended the Utah Court of Appeals’ landmark decision on appeal to the Utah Supreme Court, 2020 UT 60 (audio of oral argument before the Utah Court of Appeals – April 2018 and audio of oral argument before the Utah Supreme Court – January 2020) He also successfully defended against an appeal for a municipal client before the Utah Court of Appeals in Specht v.
 Big Water Town, 2007 UT App 335 (audio of oral argument – September 2007).

 Other Legal Matters

 Clients also retain Mr. Latham to petition for an expungement of a criminal conviction, or handle delinquency, abuse, or neglect matters in juvenile court.

 Mr. Latham also counsels and represents clients in guardianship, conservatorship, and ward representation matters.
 He also has experience in election law matters and government relations.

 He has produced hundreds of hours of televised Continuing Legal Education programs on a variety of subjects for the American Bar Association.